John Eliot Gardiner: Personal life

-Gardiner is the son of the British rural revivalist Rolf Gardiner (1902–1971), and the grandson of the Egyptologist Alan Gardiner (1879–1963).
+Gardiner is the son of the British rural revivalist and Nazi sympathizer Rolf Gardiner (1902–1971), and the grandson of the Egyptologist Alan Gardiner (1879–1963).
 His mother, Marabel Hodgkin, was a member of the Hodgkin family, a notable Quaker family; the artist Sir Howard Hodgkin (1932–2017) was Gardiner's first cousin.

-Gardiner was married to violinist Elizabeth Wilcock from 1981 to 1997; they have three daughters.
-From 2001 to 2019 he was married to Isabella de Sabata, granddaughter of conductor Victor de Sabata.
+Gardiner was married to violinist Elizabeth Wilcock from 1981 to 1997; they have three daughters, including screenwriter and showrunner Francesca Gardiner.
+From 2001 to 2019, he was married to Isabella de Sabata, granddaughter of conductor Victor de Sabata.

-In his spare time, Gardiner runs an organic farm at Springhead near Fontmell Magna in North Dorset, which was established by his great uncle, composer Henry Balfour Gardiner.
+In his spare time, Gardiner runs a farm at Springhead near Fontmell Magna in Dorset, which was established by his great-uncle, composer Henry Balfour Gardiner.
 His continued involvement in this project has earned him the nickname 'Uphill Gardiner' as a consequence of his unorthodox farming methods.

 In August 2014, Gardiner was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that subject.

-Gardiner has been the subject of various allegations of rudeness and bullying of performers and colleagues.